-The University of Akron - Wayne College has a conditional/unconditional admissions policy for entering freshmen.
+The University of Akron Wayne College has a conditional/unconditional admissions policy for entering freshmen.
 Students graduating from high school in 1994 and thereafter are affected by this permanent change in policy.

-Unconditionally admitted students will be admitted directly to the degree-granting college and major of their choice, the University College of The University of Akron - Wayne College. or Wayne College's Community and Technical College.
-To be admitted directly to a specific academic program, the student must meet certain academic criteria based on high school grade point average, test scores, class rank, and college preparatory curriculum.
+Unconditionally admitted students will be admitted directly to the degreegranting college and major of their choice, The University of Akron Wayne College, or The University of Akron's Community and Technical College.
+To be admitted directly to a specific academic program, the student must meet certain academic standards based on high school grade point average, test scores, class rank, and college preparatory curriculum.
+The standards for direct admission are determined by each department.
 Students are admitted unconditionally to University College if their credentials fall below the requirements for direct admission to a specific major program but are above standards for conditional admission.
-All undecided students will be directly admitted to the University College if admitted unconditionally.
+All undecided students will be directly admitted to the University College, if admitted unconditionally.

 Conditionally admitted students will be admitted to the University College or the Community and Technical College.
-Conditionally admitted students are those with a high school grade point average of less than 2.30 and an A.C.T. composite score less than 16, or a combined S.A.T. score less than 650, with or without the college preparatory curriculum.
-Students having a high school grade point average less than 2.80 and an A.C.T. composite score less than 19, or a combined S.A.T. score less than 800, without the college the college preparatory curriculum will also be admitted conditionally.
+Conditionally admitted students are those with a high school grade point average of less than 2.30 and an ACT composite score less than 16, or a combined SAT score less than 650, with or without the college preparatory curriculum.
+Students having a high school grade point average less than 2.80 and an ACT composite score less than 19, or a combined SAT score less than 800, without the college preparatory curriculum, will also be admitted conditionally.

-The college preparatory curriculum is defined as: English - 4 units; mathematics - 3 units; notice - 3 units; social science - 3 units; foreign language - 2 units.
+The college preparatory curriculum is defined as: English - 4 units; mathematics -3 units; natural science - 3 units; social science - 3 units; foreign language - 2 units.
 Students planning on a major in business, computer science, engineering or natural science should take a fourth unit of mathematics.
 Natural science and engineering majors should complete biology, chemistry, physics and a fourth unit of science if available.
 Students contemplating a nursing major should complete additional units in mathematics and science.

 Students admitted conditionally will be required to complete one or more prescriptive activities.
-These activities include developmental courses, tutoring, learning laboratories and workshops, and/or summer school course work.
+These activities include developmental courses, tutoring, learning laboratories and workshops, and/or summer school coursework.